- Client: The Crown Estate

 Converting the Grade II listed former Regent Palace Hotel was a key element in The Crown Estate’s redevelopment of southern Regent Street.

 Located in a prominent West End site, the construction project certainly had its challenges.
 These included preserving its art deco features through careful cataloguing and specialist restoration.

 Thanks to robust logistics, close collaboration and careful management of trades and interfaces, we made sure the project ran smoothly and completed under budget and ahead of schedule.

 Offering state-of-the-art offices, apartments, exquisitely finished retail and restaurant spaces, and a dedicated energy centre, Quadrant 3 is a model for the regeneration of historic buildings.

-Thanks to meticulous planning and close collaboration, we significantly reduced programme and costs.
+Thanks to meticulous project management, planning and close collaboration, we significantly reduced programme and costs.